anikita/anikita.github.io/_posts/2025-10-15-persuasive-cognition-a-new-form-of-intelligence.md

 This is not just a small technical shift.
 It is a **cultural and epistemological departure**.

-We no longer ask: *Is this true?*
+Because we no longer ask: *Is this true?*
   We ask: *Does it feel right?
 Does it sound credible?
 Does it resonate?*

-And the LLM answers not with truth, but with **rhetorical plausibility**.
+And the LLM answers: not with truth, coming from understanding, but with **rhetorical plausibility**.

 ### **A new cognitive phenomenon**
 We do not need to *define* persuasive cognition as a *new kind of intelligence* to validate it.
-We need to *recognize* it as a **new cognitive phenomenon**—one that demands new conceptual and ethical frameworks.
+We need to *recognize* it as an **evolving cognitive phenomenon**—one that demands new conceptual and ethical frameworks.

 We’re outsourcing judgment to systems that *feel* intelligent but lack intent, ethics, or accountability.
 This is not about labeling.
 It is about **awareness**.
 - Awareness that **fluency is not understanding**.